눈치 and 정 Decoded: Korean Social Radar and Accumulated Bonds

 눈치 at work and at 회식

-If you work at a Korean company, you will encounter nunchi in almost every interaction.
+If you work at a Korean company, nunchi is useful vocabulary for describing something you are already doing: reading tone, timing, hierarchy, silence, and group mood.
 A full guide to the dynamics is in the working at a Korean company guide.
 The short version for nunchi:

-When a Korean senior says "그건 좀 어려울 것 같아요" (it might be a bit difficult), they usually mean no. This is not evasion.
-It is nunchi-based communication: the speaker is leaving room for the listener to understand without forcing confrontation.
+When someone says "그건 좀 어려울 것 같아요" (it might be a bit difficult), they may be leaving room for the listener to understand resistance without forcing direct confrontation.
+Nunchi is the skill of noticing that possibility before pushing harder.

 Disagreement does not always sound like disagreement.
-A long pause, a redirect to a different topic, a sudden interest in their phone: these carry information.
-The skill is learning to receive it.
+A long pause, a redirect to a different topic, or a sudden softening of the conversation can carry information.
+The skill is learning to receive it without turning every cue into a fixed rule.

-Cross-reference: Korean honorific speech levels are, in a sense, nunchi made grammatical.
-Every verb ending carries information about the speaker's read of the relationship and the moment.
+Cross-reference: Korean honorific speech levels are, in a sense, related to nunchi because they require reading relationship and moment.
 The Korean speech levels guide covers this in more detail.

 정: the accumulated bond